persinammon/poke-app/README.md

 For modifying team resources, `socket.io` is used for real-time collaboration.

 One end goal is to set up deployment to GCP K8s, then connect that to a CI/CD pipeline in Github.
-These instructions on local Kubernetes deployment is my current progress: https://www.digitalocean.com/community/tutorials/how-to-migrate-a-docker-compose-workflow-to-kubernetes
+These instructions on local Kubernetes deployment are my current progress: https://www.digitalocean.com/community/tutorials/how-to-migrate-a-docker-compose-workflow-to-kubernetes

 ### Running Locally in Docker